sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 *1. Autoregressive Models*.
 Predict the next token or step $x_{t+1}$ based on past inputs $x_{\leq t}$, examples include EMU3.

 *2. Mixed Architectures*.
-Combine autoregressive and diffusion methods, leveraging their respective strengths, as seen in models like Show-O.
+Combine autoregressive and diffusion methods, leveraging their respective strengths, as seen in models like Show-o.